 - Casa Toledo (Toledo, between Coruña and Zaldumbide)

-A great theater house with rooms to see plays and a wonderful place to enjoy the performing arts and, of course, an excellent excuse to enjoy art like the people of Quito do.
+A great theater house and a wonderful place to enjoy the performing arts, an excellent excuse to enjoy art like people of Quito do.

-The Piedrahíta, Girón, Verde Cruz, El Bosque Haciendas, among others, were the green spaces that were later divided up to accommodate the newly born neighborhoods of the center-north of the capital, at the beginning of the 20th century; among them, El Dorado.
-At that time, the idea of a modern Quito was born, since the overcrowding and reduced space in the Historic Center made several families decide to move to areas surrounding the La Alameda Park, El Ejido and La Mariscal.
-At the same time, the neoclassicism characteristic of Spanish, French and American urban planning was booming, so the houses of the wealthy people who migrated from the center in those days, were beautiful palaces with large gardens.
+The Piedrahíta, Girón, Verde Cruz and El Bosque Haciendas, among others, were later divided up to let the neighborhoods of the center-north of the capital to be born, in the early 20th century.
+One of them, El Dorado.
+At that time, the overcrowded and reduced space in the Historic Center, made several families decide to move to the north, to areas surrounding the La Alameda Park, El Ejido and La Mariscal.
+At the same time, the neoclassicism characteristic of Spanish, French and American urban planning was booming, so the houses of the wealthy who migrated from the center in those days, were beautiful palaces with large gardens.

-Like every traditional neighborhood in Quito, it is full of legends and tales of strange beings that prowled in its ravines and caused terror in the children and bohemians of this neighborhood.
+This neighborhood is full of legends and tales of strange beings that prowled in its ravines, causing terror in the children and night life lovers, who wandered these streets.

-According to the older residents of this traditional neighborhood, in the eastern part of the “Loma” there were tunnels that crossed the entire mountain and connected to the Machángara river and it was said that in these tunnels lived the “Witch of Itchimbia”, a woman who wore a ragged black suit full of dirt and grime.
-This mysterious woman is said to have disappeared among the secret tunnels, when the residents of the neighborhood dared to follow her.
-The Witch of Itchimbia was greatly feared by the children of the neighborhood since, according to the popular legends of the area, this enigmatic woman took children who played late in the neighborhood’s streets and did not listen to their parents.
-This was the excuse for having the children well behaved.
+According to the older residents, in the eastern side of the “Loma” there were tunnels that crossed the entire mountain and connected to the Machángara river and it was said that in these tunnels lived the “Witch of Itchimbía”, a woman who wore a ragged dirt black suit.
+This mysterious woman is said to have disappeared into the secret tunnels, when the neighbors dared to follow her.
+The Witch of Itchimbía was greatly feared by children.
+The popular legend said that this enigmatic woman took away children who did not obey their parents.
+So, this became the perfect excuse for having the children well behaved.

 If you have a morning: